Make the most of your pay packet

 account, you could be missing out on earning better interest.

 Consider putting some of your salary into a separate online savings

 account with a high interest rate and low fees.

 Once you're earning, it's easier to save and plan for big

-goals and sticking to your budget.
+sticking to your budget.

 Savings goals calculator